cwoebker/.com/_posts/2012-01-05-unix-zshell-reloaded.markdown

 {% endhighlight %}

-And voila!
+And voilà!
 The next time you start a terminal or open a new tab you are good to go.

 ### Customization